AdaptCL: Adaptive Continual Learning for Tackling Heterogeneity in Sequential Datasets: Results

-To inspect the reuse of parameters of AdaptCL, we visualized the pattern of parameter execution during training and the proportion of each layer of neural network occupied progressively by different datasets.
-Figure \ref{figure7}(a) shows the pattern of parametric ignition of the first Conv2d layer (flattened) on the MNIST Variants.
-Figure \ref{figure7} (b) shows the proportion of parameters occupied during adaptive training in each convolution and full connection layer of ResNet-18.
-We can see that the parameters that were activated in the past task remain unchanged in the new task training, while some parameters that were not used earlier (black) are activated when learning the new dataset, thus generalizing the whole neural network layer.
+To analyze the parameter reuse in AdaptCL, we visualize the pattern of parameter execution during training and the proportion of each layer in the neural network occupied progressively by different datasets.
+Figure \ref{figure9}(a) displays the pattern of parametric ignition of the first Conv2d layer (flattened) on the MNIST Variants.
+Figure \ref{figure9}(b) presents the proportion of parameters occupied during adaptive learning in each convolution and fully connected layer of ResNet-18.
+From these figures, we observe that the parameters activated during previous task training remain unchanged when learning a new dataset.
+Additionally, we notice that some previously unused parameters (black) become activated during the new dataset training, contributing to the overall generalization of the network.

-Figure \ref{figure8}(a) shows the epoch-wise accuracy changes of sparse network compared with dynamic pruning and dense network without pruning, and the corresponding model remaining ratio of dynamic pruning during training.
-Figure \ref{figure8}(b) demonstrates the change of ResNet-18 model remaining ratios for each dataset of MNIST Variants at each epoch.
-As present in these two figures, instead of manually set fixed ratio as in other pruning methods, our method learns the model remaining ratios change dynamically and adaptively during training on each dataset.
-Moreover, with dynamic pruning, a pruned network with high sparsity can achieve the same accuracy as the dense network.